vscode-icons/vscode-icons/README.md

 All the information that follows is related to the custom functionality.
 If you want to use any of this please read the *disclaimer* below.

 ## Disclaimer
 You can still use the custom functionality which will provide you icons in "open editors" section, tab icons and custom icon association in case you want to change something.
-In case you do, you just have to execute the command `icons enable` but you will have to be aware that this extension modifies some VS Code files in order to provide you with these unsupported features so use it at your own risk.
+In case you do, you just have to execute the command `Icons Enable` but you will have to be aware that this extension modifies some VS Code files in order to provide you with these unsupported features so use it at your own risk.
 Injection will take place into two files:

 - workbench.main.js